seantrott/seantrott.github.io/_posts/2020-1-12-information.md

 This, in turn, affects the conditional entropy over syllables: languages with more possible syllables will have more entropy over those syllables than languages with less possible syllables.

-Relating this back to "information", the idea is that languages with higher conditional entropy are more "information-dense": syllables convey more information than syllables in languages with lower conditional entropy.
+Relating this back to "information", the idea is that languages with higher conditional entropy are more "information-dense": their syllables convey more information (are less predictable) than syllables in languages with lower conditional entropy.

 ## Information rate